fudgebucket27/sneiper/README.md

 Snipe NFTs on SEI.
 Works with Pallet so far.

 ## TO DO
-Need to query Pallet api for listings
+1. Need to query Pallet api for listings
-Need to query Pallet api for single listings
+2. Need to query Pallet api for single listings
-Option to buy at a threshold
+3. Option to buy at a threshold
+4. How often to query pallet api

 # Setup
 1. Clone this repo